Student Handbook

 6.07 Community Guidelines and Code of Conduct in Residence Halls

-Please contact your RHD or RA immediately, if you know of rules being violated.
+Please contact your Hall Director or an RA immediately if you know of rules being violated.

 Advertising